raspberrypilearning/nature-rover/en/quiz1/question_1.md

 ![four button controller](images/controller.png)

-Which of the following code blocks would you add to the rover to make it move up and down
+Which of the following code blocks would you add to **the rover sprite** to make it move up and down

 --- choices ---